| uploaded 7/17/2000 A Conversation with a Driver about the Load Sensitivity

 grip than the last 10 pounds did, maybe only 8 pounds.
 This is

+the load sensitivity of tires.
 That's the reason a racecar goes faster through a corner when

 its center of gravity is lowered.
 A lower CG transfers less weight